-The output from Table 3 also indicated that the F value of learning styles was 8.722 and the sig was 0.000, or smaller than 0.05.
+The output from Table 3 also indicated that the F=8.722 (for learning styles) and the sig was 0.000, or smaller than 0.05.
 It meant that there were significant differences on writing performance caused by learning styles factor.
-It meant that visual, aditory, and kinesthetic learners differed significantly in their writing performance.
+It indicated that visual, aditory, and kinesthetic learners differed significantly in their writing performance.
 The mean score of visual leaners was 76.08; Auditory 67.63; Kinesthetic 59.41.
 Here, the visual learners got the highest score, followed by auditory and kinesthetic learners, as explained in Table 6.

 Table 6.
-Learning Styles (X2)
+Learning Styles (X2)Dependent Variable:Writing Performance (Y)